tmoravec/fastjsonrpc/README.md

 Features
 ============

-* Support for HTTP as protocol, more might come in the future.
+* Support for HTTP and HTTPS as protocol (via twisted.web), more might come in the future.

 * Full standards compliance (in progress :-) ).